 - No fee for excess monthly withdrawals

 Banking with Dollar Savings Direct will feel like a no-frills experience.
-If you’re the type who is looking for the modern, technology-driven, space-age app experience, you’re not going to like Dollar Savings Direct because it has no app.
-Even their website looks like something from 10 years ago but a savings account isn’t something that requires a lot of maintenance.
+If you’re looking for a modern, technology-driven, bells-and-whistles mobile app experience, you’re not going to like Dollar Savings Direct because it has no app.
+Even their website looks like something from 10 years ago, without the features you may have gotten used to with other bank websites.

-To open a Savings Account with Dollar Savings Direct you need a “funding bank.”
-This is a checking account held at another bank outside of Dollar Savings Direct.
-Although you can fund your account with a check, the easiest way is through ACH from your bank that holds your checking account.
+To open a Savings Account with Dollar Savings Direct, you either need to mail in a check, or you can fund the account by linking a checking account held at another bank outside of Dollar Savings Direct.

 Certificate of Deposit